insightsengineering/teal/vignettes/teal_migration.md

 ### Backward compatibility

 Existing modules will continue to function as before.
-The new Reporter and R code buttons will appear in the UI but remain disabled until the module is updated.
+The new `Add to Report` and `Show R code` buttons will appear in the UI but remain disabled until the module is updated.

 ### Migration steps for module developers